Magnulas/pmex/README.md

 Repository for source code and binaries for a plugin for Blender.
 The plugin is called Periodic Motion Extractor (pmex).
-The plugin extracts periodic motions from motion capture data, such as extracting a walk cycle from motion capture data from a human walking.
+The plugin extracts periodic motions from motion capture data, such as extracting a walk cycle from motion capture data of a human walking.

 binaries folder
 ===